shello/osx_app_path/README.md

 # Installation

-Source the script, copy it to your functions script, or run the script directly.
+Source the script, copy it to your functions file, or run it directly.
+Your choice!

 If sourced, the `osx_app_path` function will become available.